 As we weather the storm of the Covid-19 Coronavirus, we are getting rare glimpses of a better world.
 A New Zealand where the streets are quieter, the air is cleaner, and we have more time with our families.
 The essentials of life are in sharper focus.

-This time is hard.
-So many people are suffering and it’s not over yet, but New Zealand’s response to the economic aftermath of the Covid-19 crisis could also be a once-in-a-lifetime chance to reset.
+This time is hard and it’s not over yet, but New Zealand’s response to the economic aftermath of the Covid-19 crisis could also be a once-in-a-lifetime chance to reset.
 To build back better.

 We could come out of this with a reimagined New Zealand where people and nature are properly valued.
 A society where the ways we travel, generate electricity and produce food are cleaner and more sustainable.

 Jacinda Ardern has shown strong leadership by front footing a response to the coronavirus crisis with measures to keep us all safe and lessen the impact on jobs, health and communities.